Blackburn Skua and Roc Colour Schemes

-In contrast, the majority of Rocs delivered from the Boulton and Paul factory seem to have been delivered already painted in a camouflage scheme.
-Once issued to Fleet Air Arm squadrons Skuas were painted with bright identification stripes which varied from squadron to squadron.
+Once issued to Royal Navy squadrons, Skuas were painted with bright identification stripes which varied from squadron to squadron.
 Flight and squadron leaders seem to often have had additional stripes on the rudder.

 Skua L2880 at Worthy Down.
 Note the two colour bands on the upturned wingtips, probably red at the tip with white inboard of it.